 LINER and Frame

 Liners to canvases is what mats to paper prints.
 Both serve as a border that provides a breathing space or area of visual relief so the art itself can be the focus of the home decor, rather than the frame.
-Most liners today are fabric covered but the first liners were gilded.
+Most liners today are fabric covered.
 Simple flat gilded profiles are still used as the liner of choice inside of finished corner frames.

 STACKED MOULDING COMBINATION